Brenda E. Keith

 Miss Keith is also well-versed in New Hampshire’s home rule charter statutes.
 She has advised and drafted numerous revisions of and amendments to charters.

 Miss Keith conducts an active estate planning practice.
 She counsels individuals on wealth transfer, trusts, wills, powers of attorney, advance directives, business succession, and end-of-life planning, including guardianships.
 She also assists clients with administration of estates through New Hampshire Probate Courts.

 Miss Keith is a former member of the New Hampshire House of Representatives and has served on the boards of many community and professional organizations, including the Town of Derry Planning Board and the Derry Town Council.
-She currently serves as a member of the Board of Trustees of Pinkerton Academy from 2001 – 2021 and upon her retirement from the Board was selected to receive Emeritus status.
+She served as a member of the Board of Trustees of Pinkerton Academy from 2001 – 2021 and upon her retirement from the Board was selected to receive Emeritus status.
 She has served as a volunteer board member for the Miss America Organization for 35 years, including stints as Board President at the local and state level, and for more than two years at the national level.
 She currently serves as President of the state organization.

 State of New Hampshire

 United States District Court, District of New Hampshire

 Bachelor of Science, Franklin Pierce College (Business Administration),